 - For a firmer consistency, transfer to a freezer-safe container, cover, and freeze for 3 to 4 hours.
 Around the 4 hour mark, and definitely if left in the freezer longer, the ice cream will be hard.
 Allow it to soften at room temperature for 10 to 15 minutes before scooping.

-More Oat-Based Ice Cream Recipes
+More Oat Ice Cream Recipes

 - Lemon Ice Cream